Attestation (Updated on April 9, 2026) 12 min read

 3. State Secretary of State apostille

 Federal documents (FBI reports, federal court records) are apostilled by the US Department of State.
-Each state has different processing times — some offer same-day, others take weeks.
+Each state has different processing times.
+Some offer same-day, others take weeks.

 Philippines

 The Philippines joined the Hague Convention in 2019.
 The DFA (Department of Foreign Affairs) issues apostilles.
+The UAE is not a Hague member, so the DFA apostille alone is not sufficient — UAE Embassy attestation in Manila and UAE MOFA are still required.

 Process: